hytech-racing/VCR/lib/systems/README.md

     ready : INVERTERS_READY
     hv_en : INVERTERS_HV_ENABLED
     en : INVERTERS_ENABLED
-    en_sp_mode : ENABLING_INVERTERS_SPEED_MODE
-    en_torq_mode : ENABLING_INVERTERS_TORQUE_MODE
-    speed_mode : ENABLED_SPEED_MODE
-    torq_mode : ENABLED_TORQUE_MODE
+    drive_mode : ENABLED_DRIVE_MODE
     err: ERROR
     clear_err: CLEARING_ERRORS
-    note2: note that that note shown is that any state other than NOT_CONNECTED can go to the ERROR state if in any of the states any inverter has an error flag present
+    note2: note that any state other than NOT_CONNECTED can go to the ERROR state if in any of the states any inverter has an error flag present

     note right of err
         during this state all setpoints will be set to 0 and the inverter control word will have the inverter_enable flag set to false